This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Timetable for introducing PIP

-PIP was introduced for new claims in Great Britain from April 2013, and the Department for Work and Pensions expects that all existing working age DLA claimants will have been reassessed for PIP by 2020-21.
+PIP was introduced for new claims in Great Britain from April 2013, and the Department for Work and Pensions (DWP) has reassessed most existing working-age DLA claimants for PIP.
 In Northern Ireland, PIP started to replace DLA from 20 June 2016.

-All existing DLA claimants who were under 65 on 8 April 2013 will be reassessed for PIP, including those who were awarded DLA indefinitely or “for life”.
+All existing DLA claimants who were under 65 on 8 April 2013 are being reassessed for PIP, including those who were awarded DLA indefinitely or “for life”.

 The Coalition Government said that the assessment for PIP was designed to provide “a more holistic assessment of the impact of a health condition on an individual’s ability to participate in everyday life.”
 It covers sensory impairments, developmental needs, cognitive impairments and mental conditions, as well as physical disabilities.
 There is no automatic entitlement to PIP for people with particular health conditions.

-The assessment looks at the person’s ability to undertake 12 different activities: 10 relate to the “daily living” component and 2 relate to the mobility component.
+The assessment looks at the person’s ability to undertake 12 different activities: 10 for the “daily living” component and 2 for the mobility component.
 Each activity has “descriptors” representing varying levels of ability to carry it out, each with a points score.
 The total scores for all of the activities related to each component are then added together to determine entitlement for that component.
 The entitlement threshold for each component is 8 points for the “standard” rate and 12 points for the “enhanced rate.”

 Making a claim

-The Department for Work and Pensions is responsible for handling claims for PIP and making decisions on entitlement to benefit.
+The DWP is responsible for handling claims for PIP and making decisions on entitlement to benefit.
 Contracted assessment providers are however a key element in the process.
 Atos Healthcare (operating as Independent Assessment Services) holds the contracts for undertaking PIP assessments in Northern England, London, Southern England and Scotland (though PIP is being replaced in Scotland with Adult Disability Payment, which does not use outsourced assessments – see below).
-Capita holds the contracts covering Wales and Central England; and Northern Ireland.
+Capita holds the contracts covering Wales, Central England, and Northern Ireland.

 A claim for PIP must usually initiated by a phone call to DWP.
 The purpose is to collect basic information about the claimant, and for DWP to determine whether the person may require additional support through the claims process.
-Once it’s established that the person meets the basic entitlement conditions relating to age and residence, they are sent form PIP2, “How your disability affects you,” with an accompanying information booklet Claimants have one month to return the completed PIP2 form.
-If it is not returned within one month, the claim may be refused.
+Once it’s established that the person meets the basic entitlement conditions relating to age and residence, they are sent form PIP2, “How your disability affects you,” with an accompanying information booklet.
+Claimants have one month to return the completed PIP2 form.

 The completed PIP2 form and any accompanying evidence submitted by the claimant are forwarded to the assessment provider, who decides whether a consultation is necessary.
 If so, this can be done face-to-face or virtually by telephone or video.

-Following the face to face consultation (or on the basis of written information alone, if this is considered sufficient), the assessment provider completes a report, which is then forwarded to DWP.
-A DWP “Case Manager” will review the report, along with all other evidence in the case, before making the decision on the claim.
+Following the consultation, or on the basis of written information alone (if this is considered sufficient), the assessment provider completes a report, which is forwarded to the DWP.
+A DWP “Case Manager” will review the report, along with all other evidence gathered, before making the decision on the claim.
 The decision on entitlement to PIP is made by the DWP, not the assessment provider’s health professional.

 There is a special fast-track claims process for claimants who are terminally ill.

-Most PIP claimants will be required to attend a face to face assessment as part of their claim.
+Most PIP claimants will be required to attend an assessment as part of their claim.
 This may take place in-person or remotely via telephone or video.
 Face-to-face assessments are conducted at a designated assessment centre or (in certain circumstances) in the claimant’s own home.
 Claimants should not have to travel more than 90 minutes each way by public transport to their assessment.
 Failure to attend an assessment appointment without good reason can result in the claim being refused.

 Assessments are undertaken by health professionals (likely to be a nurse, nurse practitioner or occupational therapists) employed by Atos or Capita.
 At the consultation, the health professional will ask questions about the claimant’s circumstances, their health condition or disability and how this affects their daily life.
-The purpose is to determine the extent to which the person’s condition affects their ability to undertake the 12 activities in the PIP assessment, not the fact that a person has a particular condition.
+This is to establish the extent to which the person’s condition affects their ability to undertake the 12 activities in the PIP assessment, not the fact that a person has a particular condition.

-Complaints about the face to face assessment or about the conduct of the health professional should be made initially through the relevant assessment provider’s complaints procedure.
-If the person also disagrees with the decision on their claim and wishes to challenge it, they will have to do this separately through the normal reconsideration and appeals process.
+Complaints about the assessment or about the conduct of the health professional should be made initially through the relevant assessment provider’s complaints procedure.
+If the person also disagrees with the decision on their claim and wishes to challenge it, they will have to do this separately through the normal process for challenging benefits decisions.